Published on April 3rd, 2015 | by Ruben0

 Bodegas Tradición is one of the newer bodegas in Jerez, but one with a great reputation and an impressive collection of wines that are older than the company itself.
 It was started in 1998 when Joaquín Rivero, a former president of one of the biggest real estate companies in Europe, acquired old soleras from defunct bodegas and restored a 19th-century bodega to bring them together.

-The heart of the wines came from one of the oldest bodegas in the sherry region, Bodega CZ – J.M.
-Rivero, which dates back to the 1650’s and which was run by the ancestors of the current owner.
-To honour the original bodega, since 2015 the official full name is Bodegas Tradición CZ.
+The company relates to one of the oldest bodegas in the sherry region, Bodega CZ – J.M.
+Rivero, which dates back to the 1650’s and which was run by the ancestors of Sr. Rivero.
+To honour the original bodega, since 2015 the official full name is now Bodegas Tradición CZ.

 At the core of the current Oloroso and Palo Cortado soleras are 18th century wines bought from the almacenista Agustín Blazquez (owned by Domecq).
 Other wines, mostly from 19th century soleras, were bought from Bodegas Croft (especially vintage butts passed on from Alfred Gilbey), Bodegas Delgado Zuleta (especially for the Amontillado solera), Osborne, Paternina, Sandeman, Harveys (for P.X.) and Bobadilla.